-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 </style>

+Like on the home page, we access the return value of the

-load function receives.
+load function with

-export let user and visualize the data with some basic Svelte syntax.
+export let data and visualize the data with some basic Svelte syntax.

-Now you should be able to navigate back to the landing page and click on any user box.
+Now we should be able to navigate back to the landing page and click on any user box.
 This will open the corresponding user page.
-You should see something like this:
+We should see something like what’s pictured below.

 Prefetching

-There’s one last feature that I’d like to show, and I am really excited about it.
-SvelteKit offers the possibility to prefetch data for individual pages.
+There’s one last feature that I’d like to show, and I’m really excited about it.
+SvelteKit offers the ability to prefetch data for individual pages.

 Let’s go back to our

-/src/routes/index.svelte page and add the attribute
+/src/routes/+page.svelte page and add the

-sveltekit:prefetch to the
+data-sveltekit-preload-data="hover" attribute to the

-<a> tag.
-Like so:
+<a> tag, like so:

 This tells SvelteKit to execute the